shammykenan/greasemonkeyinventory/README.md

 5. Run the system on your local server (XAMPP, Laragon, etc.)

 ## Note

-⚠️ This database is for testing purposes only — feel free to add, update, or delete items without affecting the real system.
+⚠️ This database is for testing only; changes here do not affect any real system.
-⚠️ Note: The landing page is for advertisement purposes only and does not reflect the actual inventory system functionality.
+⚠️ The landing page is for advertisement purposes only.